Break-Through-Tech/KPMG-1C-ai-research-intelligence-agent-for-business-insight-translation/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
 In this project, you will use publicly available AI research data (e.g., arXiv papers and metadata) and retrieval-augmented generation (RAG) techniques with large language models to build an agent that retrieves relevant research, summarizes key findings, and translates them into business-relevant insights.
 This will help our organization address the challenge of efficiently monitoring and operationalizing the rapidly growing volume of AI research.
-Abhinav Raghunathan will serve as the KPMG business owner / Challenge Advisor for the project, responsible for guiding business relevance, success criteria, and stakeholder feedback.
+Abhinav Raghunathan will serve as the KPMG business owner for the project, responsible for guiding business relevance, success criteria, and stakeholder feedback.

 ### Success Criteria

-Success will be measured based on: Retrieval relevance: Ability to return appropriate research papers for a given query; Summary quality: Accuracy and clarity of synthesized research insights; Business usefulness: Extent to which outputs translate technical content into actionable business implications; Human evaluation: Validation by KPMG stakeholders reviewing relevance and accuracy of outputs; Human-in-the-loop checkpoint: KPMG stakeholders will review retrieved sources, summaries, and business implications before outputs are used for internal decision-making, thought leadership, or client-facing discussions.
-A successful outcome will be: A working prototype that enables natural-language querying of AI research and produces summarized, business-relevant outputs with citations; Documented evaluation approach and results; Demonstrated applicability for internal enablement and client conversations; A final solution package that includes prototype documentation, evaluation results, scope limitations, and a final presentation suitable for stakeholder review.
+_Success will be measured based on:_
+- Retrieval relevance: Ability to return appropriate research papers for a given query
+- Summary quality: Accuracy and clarity of synthesized research insights
+- Business usefulness: Extent to which outputs translate technical content into actionable business implications
+- Human evaluation: Validation by KPMG stakeholders reviewing relevance and accuracy of outputs

+_Human-in-the-loop checkpoint:_
+- KPMG stakeholders will review retrieved sources, summaries, and business implications before outputs are used for internal decision-making, thought leadership, or client-facing discussions.

+_A successful outcome will be:_
+- A working prototype that enables natural-language querying of AI research and produces summarized, business-relevant outputs with citations
+- Documented evaluation approach and results
+- Demonstrated applicability for internal enablement and client conversations
+- A final solution package that includes prototype documentation, evaluation results, scope limitations, and a final presentation suitable for stakeholder review.

+### Stretch Goals

+Potential stretch goals may include:
+- Add draft newsletter or report-generation capability for human review (e.g., research briefs or POV drafts, not publication-ready outputs)
+- Introduce multi-source synthesis across research repositories
+- Implement relevance ranking or personalization based on user intent
+- Develop a simple front-end interface for stakeholder interaction
+- Incorporate evaluation benchmarking dataset for improved retrieval accuracy

+Stretch goals to be maintained within prototype scope; exclude production deployment, foundation-model fine-tuning, autonomous multi-agent orchestration, and use of PII, regulated, internal, or client data.

 ### Project Milestones